JeroenDeDauw/entropywins.wtf/app/pages/smw.md

 **New features in Maps and Semantic Maps**

-Provides an overview of the imporvements made to Maps and Semantic Maps over the past year.
+Provides an overview of the improvements made to Maps and Semantic Maps over the past year.

 * [Wiki page](https://semantic-mediawiki.org/wiki/SMWCon_Spring_2013/New_features_in_Maps_and_Semantic_Maps)
 * [Slides](http://jeroendedauw.github.io/slides/smwcon/2013spring/maps/#maps-is-awesome.html)